-Safari for Mac: If a website has WebGL graphics in Safari
+Safari for macOS Sierra: If a website has WebGL graphics in Safari

 Some websites use WebGL for hardware-accelerated interactive 2D and 3D graphics.
 When you visit one, Safari may ask whether you want to trust the website’s use of WebGL.
 You have these choices: